Qwart376/Blue-Coffee/README.md

 # Blue-Coffee
 Minimalistic theme for LeftWM

-Built on Coffee by Lex Childs
+Built on Coffee theme by Lex Childs

 I don't own the picture.
 Author cannot be pinpointed due to massive amount of uploads of his work